ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 Tom PiaggioCo-Founder at Autonoma

-PractiTest is one of the most established test management platforms on the market.
+PractiTest is one of the most established test case management platforms on the market.
 It organizes your test cases, tracks requirements traceability, manages test runs, and recently added Smart Fox AI for intelligent suggestions and insights.
 Its integration ecosystem is genuinely impressive: Jira, Jenkins, Selenium, Azure DevOps, GitLab, and dozens more.
-For enterprise teams that need compliance audit trails and structured test management workflows, PractiTest delivers.
+For enterprise teams that need compliance audit trails and structured test case management, PractiTest delivers, and nothing in this article changes that.

-But there is a fundamental problem with the test management model itself.
-PractiTest manages tests.
-It does not write them.
-It does not execute them autonomously.
-And it does not maintain them when your application changes.
+What PractiTest does not do is write your tests, execute them autonomously, or maintain them when your application changes.
 Smart Fox AI is a step forward, but it suggests and advises rather than generating and running tests end-to-end.
-Your team still writes every test case, maintains every script, and manually orchestrates every test run.
+Your team still writes every test case, maintains every script, and manually orchestrates every test run through connected tools.

 Where PractiTest Falls Short